json2d/dotrelay/README.md

 ## Problem

-importing [relatively external] modules is hard (in Python)
+importing _relatively external_ modules is hard (in Python 🐍)

-don't believe? ask this 10+ years of discussion on the internet:
+don't believe? just check out this 10+ years of discussion on the internet:
 - https://stackoverflow.com/questions/6323860/sibling-package-imports

-so forget about importing modules from [outer space/another galaxy]:
+so forget about importing modules from _another galaxy_:

 ```
 .